Danjb1/open-rival/docs/design/rendering_strategy.md

 # Rendering Strategy

-## Overall Aims
+## Aims

 - Game logic and rendering should be completely separate.
     - No game logic should include any OpenGL dependencies.
     - Rendering logic should be completely separate from any game state.
     - It should be possible to swap out the renderer (e.g. headless, OpenGL, Vulkan) from a single point in the code.
-- Animation data can be part of the game model.
-    - Renderers can determine the texture co-ordinates based on the sprite and current animation frame.
+- Game logic includes the spritesheet and animation data, but no VAOs.

 ## OpenGL Strategy